Updated on: 11/22/2019

 Contact An Experienced Train Derailment Attorney

 Davis Law Group, P.S. is representing several victims involved in the Amtrak train derailment in DuPont and will continue to investigate other claims throughout the future.
-Our award-winning attorneys have extensive experience representing victims of mass transit accidents.
+Our award-winning personal injury attorneys have extensive experience representing victims of mass transit accidents.

 If you or a loved one was injured in the derailment incident, contact our office today for a free legal consultation and to learn more about your legal rights and options.
 You may call us at (206) 727-4000 or use the confidential contact form on this page.